jkunimune/Djastiz/word_guide.md

 ### pshr
 _verb_
-	*citizenship*; subject is citizen, direct object is state/sovereign/polity, like India or The Vatican
+	*citizen*; subject is citizen, direct object is state/sovereign/polity, like India or The Vatican

 ### pshrg
 _noun_